sierisimo/publications/TalkDSLWithKotlin/README-en.md

 ## Common use case for DSL

-We use some DSL frequently without noticing: RegExp (Regular Expressions), AWK, SQL, CSS, SASS, XML, etc. They are considered DSL as they apply to an specific kind of task.
-For example, you cannot use a RegExp to open a file or to perform a network call, these aren't things RegExp can do, it's main purpose is to process and search text.
+We use some DSL frequently without noticing: _RegExp_ (Regular Expressions), _AWK, SQL, CSS, SASS, XML,_ etc. They are considered DSL as they apply to an specific kind of task.
+For example, you cannot use a _RegExp_ to open a file or to perform a network call, these aren't things _RegExp_ can do, it's main purpose is to search and process text.
 As well as you cannot use CSS to process an audio file and add new sounds to it.
 These examples work on specific, limited, and detailed areas and they work quite well defining a simpler way to achieve their purpose than programming all the logic by ourselves.

 You can create a DSL for your project defining a group of functions, data types, classes and resources.
 They need to provide a way to make some tedious task easier and should be a simpler way to read through code.

 Some languages provide easy ways to create DSLs and provide with tools to validate and help your DSLs work properly.

 If you're a reading this, I hope you are familiar with Kotlin and you want to take your coding to the next level: write less and do more.
-Well, let's see how Kotlin helps us building DSLs and validating the information.
+Well, let's see how Kotlin helps us building DSLs and validating the information within.

 ### Let's see some examples